Hajan Sawadjaan: Career

 and was under commander Radulan Sahiron.
 He went with Sahiron in breaking away from the MNLF to join the Abu Sayyaf in 1992.
 At that time the group has been recently organized by Yusop Jikiri who was also a leader of the MNLF.

-Abu Sayaff would affiliate themselves to the Islamic State of Iraq and the Levant (ISIL) group.
+Abu Sayaff would affiliate themselves to the Islamic State (IS) group.

 In 2017, Abu Sayyaf leader Isnilon Hapilon was killed during the Battle of Marawi.
-Hapilon was the designated as "emir" for ISIL operations in Southeast Asia.
-According to Filipino authorities Sawadjaan sometime in 2018 has pledged to become the leader of ISIL affiliated groups in the Philippines.
-A United States report likewise said that Sawadjaan is serving as acting "emir" of ISIL in the region although has maintained that there are no confirmed direct links with Filipino militants with the central organization of the Middle East-based ISIL.
+Hapilon was the designated as "emir" for IS operations in Southeast Asia.
+According to Filipino authorities Sawadjaan sometime in 2018 has pledged to become the leader of IS affiliated groups in the Philippines.
+A United States report likewise said that Sawadjaan is serving as acting "emir" of IS in the region although has maintained that there are no confirmed direct links with Filipino militants with the central organization of the Middle East-based IS.